cozodb/cozo/docs/source/algorithms.rst

 Utilities and algorithms
 ==============================

-The purpose of the native, built-in algorithms in Cozo is to enable easy computation of results that would require either queries too awkward to express in pure Datalog, or time or space requirements that are unreasonable if implemented in the interpreted queries framework.
+Fixed rules in CozoScript apply utilities and/or algorithms.
-More algorithms will be added as Cozo is further developed.
+The purpose of the native, built-in utilities and algorithms in Cozo is to enable easy computation of results that would require either queries too awkward to express in pure Datalog, or time or space requirements that are unreasonable if implemented in the interpreted queries framework.

 .. module:: Algo
     :noindex: